Breaking News | Bamidele Omosehin buries dad in grand style, launches foundation for less privileged

-Late Chief Nathaniel Ilesanmi Omosehin, the father of the billionaire gold magnate, Mr Bamidele Omosehin was buried amidst pump and fanfare on Wednesday, December 23, 2020 at Iju Odo, his country home.
+Late Chief Nathaniel Ilesanmi Omosehin, the father of the billionaire gold magnate, Mr Bamidele Omosehin was buried amidst pomp and fanfare on Wednesday, December 23, 2020, at Iju Odo, his country home.

 The funeral programme, which held at St. Paul’s Anglican Church, Iju Odo, attracted dignitaries and thespians from Nollywood, the mainstay of the Nigerian movie industry.